A number of methods allow transferring data in/out of Sherlock. For most cases, we recommend using SSH-based file transfer commands, such as

 - automates large data transfers,

-- can resume failed transfers,
+- handles transient errors, and can resume failed transfers,

 - simplifies the implementation of high-performance transfers between computing centers.